 The VP of sales enablement is responsible for the overall success and direction of the sales enablement program.

 Their focus?
-Making sure enablement processes contribute to the company’s revenue objectives, tracking progress, and adapting strategies based on incoming data, among other responsibilities.
+Making sure enablement processes contribute to the company鈥檚 revenue objectives, tracking progress, and adapting strategies based on incoming data, among other responsibilities.

 Chief Sales Enablement Officer

 This is the highest sales enablement position within a company.
-Chief sales enablement officers oversee and shape the company’s entire go-to-market strategy.
+Chief sales enablement officers oversee and shape the company鈥檚 entire go-to-market strategy.

 Top-tier responsibilities include connecting enablement strategies to business outcomes, advocating for enablement resources and budgets at the executive level, and ensuring the approach is unified between departments.

 There are plenty of perks that come with a sales enablement career.
-Let’s examine why you might want to prioritize a sales enablement career.
+At a high-level, you'll find:

 Sales enablement specialists are in high demand